 Public hearing 27: Conditions in detention in the criminal justice system

-The Royal Commission will hold a public hearing over five days commencing on 19 September 2022 at the Pan Pacific, 207 Adelaide Terrace, Perth.
-The hearing will not sit on Thursday 22 September, but will reconvene for the fifth day as a virtual hearing from the Disability Royal Commission’s Sydney hearing room on 6 October 2022.
+The Royal Commission held Public hearing 27 over five days commencing on 19 September 2022.
+The hearing did not sit on Thursday 22 September, but reconvened for the fifth day as a virtual hearing from the Disability Royal Commission’s Sydney hearing room on 6 October 2022.

-Public hearing 27 of the Royal Commission into Violence, Abuse, Neglect & Exploitation of people with disability will examine conditions in detention for people with disability in the criminal justice system.
-During the hearing, conditions in both youth detention and adult prisons will be examined.
+Public hearing 27 of the Royal Commission into Violence, Abuse, Neglect & Exploitation of people with disability examined conditions in detention for people with disability in the criminal justice system.
+During the hearing, conditions in both youth detention and adult prisons were examined.

-The hearing will largely focus on conditions in detention in Western Australia.
+This hearing will largely focussed on conditions in detention in Western Australia.

 The scope and purpose of Public hearing 27 is to:

 - highlight the high rates of incarceration of people with disability, including First Nations people with disability

 - hear about violence, abuse, neglect & exploitation against people with disability detained in youth detention and adult prisons

 - examine why the policies, practices and responses have failed to address violence, abuse, neglect & exploitation against people with disability in these sittings